Yachting and Boating Glossary of Terms

 Charter yacht broker.
 A person who specializes in booking personalized yacht vacations on behalf of clients.
 Also, the firm that person works for, as in Charter Yacht Broker Agency.
 See our article on why you should use a Charter broker.

 Charter terms.
-The contractual under which you charter a yacht.
+The contract under which you charter a yacht.
 There are different terms used in different parts of the world.
 Some give you everything on an all-inclusive basis, some give you all meals aboard, some give you no meals aboard, and so forth.

 Charter yacht.
 A yacht that is available for charter/rental.